 How to Make Guacamole

-Seed and mash the avocado to your liking and add to mixing bowl.
+- Mash the avocado.
+Seed and mash the avocado to your liking and add to a large mixing bowl.

-I like my dips chunky.
+- I like my dips chunky.
 Because whoever lightly dabs a chip in dip is just kidding themselves.
-I want my chip loaded buy tadacip online with guacamole.
+I want my chip loaded with guacamole.
 The great thing about this recipe is that it doesn’t have to be chunky, if that is your preference.
 It all depends on how finely you chop the vegetables and how well you mash the avocado.

-If more then 2 people will be snacking, double or triple the recipe.
-A
+- If more then 2 people will be snacking, double or triple the recipe.